GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

     - The Cypher query matches all relationships (`[r]`) and returns the case_id and the count of references (`refs`) for each node (`n`).
     - The join condition matches the `id` from `semantic_ranked` with the `case_id` from the Cypher query result, casting `case_id` to an integer.

-1. We have created a file for you to test reranking.
+1. We have created 2 file for you to test graph queries.
+1 is to setup the graph and the other is to run the query.

 1. Create new query tool on the same connection